If you have a good idea, you may wonder how to realize it and quickly build a strategy on the canvas.

 It is very simple to build a strategy to add to positions.
 Just add the green part to the original strategy.
 When the condition to close positions is not met, the strategy will determine whether the condition to add to positions is met.
 If this condition is met, an order can be placed to add to positions.

 Of course, don’t forget to make this condition to iterateat the end in case it is continuously met and the strategy will soon use up our cash.

 It is also very simple to build a strategy to take profit and stop loss.
-Just replace the condition to close positions with the condition to take profit and close position as shown in the yellow part, and then add a similar path as shown in the purple part.
+Just replace the condition to close positions with the condition to take profit and close position as shown in the orange part, and then add a similar path as shown in the purple part.